janjagusch/PyConBerlin2019/talk_proposal_piedata.md

 ### Description

-Everbody enjoys a good slice of delicious cake.
-But what is it that makes cakes objectively delicious?
-Is the extra piece of butter you put in the dough?
-Or maybe because you mixed wet and dry ingredients seperately?
-In this talk we will go on a text mining journey harnessing more than 40,000 cake recipes from a large German recipe platform to truely understand what makes a good cake.
+Everbody enjoys a slice of delicious cake.
+But how does one prepare good cake?
+And how can you avoid your freshly baked pie to be too dry, dense or tough?
+In this talk, we will learn about baking objectively delicious cake by analyzing more than 40,000 cake recipes and user ratings from a large German recipe platform.
+During the presentation, we will cover all steps involved in a text mining project that are:

-1. Structure of the data source and brief description of retrieval and storage process.
+1. Sourcing and describing the data.
-2. Normalizing the data.
+2. Cleaning and normalizing the text.
-3. Applying word embeddings.
-4. Training a classifier.
-5. Benchmark results.
+3. Converting text into meaningful topics.
+4. Engineering and selecting features.
+5. Fitting a regression model to the average user rating.
-6. Use case results.
+6. Evaluating the results.

-The presentation will start by introducing the data source, explaining the retrievel process and presenting some descriptive statistics.
-Next, it will explain how natural language processing tools like topic modelling can be used to convert recipes into numerical embeddings.
-Finally, a regression model will be trained on the numerical embeddings trying to predict the rating the cake received on the platform.
-If time allows, we will also go more into depth with determining similarities between ingredients and building a ingredient graph.

-This talk demonstrates how NLP can be used to analyze unstructured datasets.
-It does so by introducing the audience to a entertaining, easy to understand and delicious use case.

-You can use Markdown here.
-This content will be shown publicly.
-Please write between 120 and 2500 characters.
+The audience will learn about general natural language processing tools, such as term frequency–inverse document frequency and singular value decomposition.
+Further, we will demonstrate how to integrate all these components into a single machine learning pipeline, using scikit-learn.

 ### Notes

-These notes are meant for the organiser and won't be made public.

 ### Don't record this talk